cs230-stanford/website-spring-2020/project.md

 **Submission Deadline:** {{ site.course.project_timeline.poster_and_report | date: site.course.project_timeline.long_date_format }} **(Two late days allowed - see below)**

-Your video is required to be a 3 minute summary of your work.
-Include diagrams, figures and charts to illustrate the highlights of your work.
+Your video is required to be a 3-4 minute summary of your work. **There is a hard limit of 4 minutes, and TAs will not watch a video beyond the 4 minute mark.** Include diagrams, figures and charts to illustrate the highlights of your work.
 The video needs to be visually appealing, but also illustrate technical details of your project.

 If possible, try to come up with creative visualizations of your project.
 These could include: